jschauma/jass/README.md

 Quick Summary
 =============
 jass(1) is a tool to let you encrypt/decrypt data using SSH keys.
-Keys can be provided locally, fetched from LDAP, or retrieved from GitHub or another external keyserver.
+Keys can be provided locally, fetched from LDAP, retrieved from GitHub, or via any external command.

 Encryption: